 Once you’ve warmed up, instead of walking at a moderate-intensity pace for 30 minutes, for example, try interval training for 20 minutes.
 Walk at a low-intensity pace for one minute followed by jogging at a high-intensity pace for one minute, then back to low-intensity walking for a minute, and so on.

 Alternating intensity in this way will help you to squeeze a better workout into a shorter period of time.
 And as long as your doctor has cleared you to safely exercise in this way, it can also help you to lower your blood pressure, lose weight (especially around your middle), and maintain muscle mass.

 If you’ve never exercised before, or it’s been a significant amount of time since you’ve attempted any strenuous physical activity, keep the following health precautions in mind:

-- Warm up.
+Warm up.
 Warm up with dynamic stretches—active movements that warm and flex the muscles you’ll be using, such as leg kicks, walking lunges, or arm swings—and by doing a slower, easier version of the upcoming exercise.
-If you’re going to run, start with walking, for example.
+For example, if you’re going to run, warm up with walking.
 Or if you’re lifting weights, begin with a few light reps.

 How to make exercise a habit that sticks

 There’s a reason so many New Year’s resolutions to get in shape crash and burn before February rolls around.
 And it’s not that you simply don’t have what it takes.
 Science shows us that there’s a right way to build habits that last.
 Follow these steps to make exercise one of them.